- Measure from your groin to just below your kneecap.

 This is a handy tip for measuring your inseam, but it can also be used to test the fit of pants.
 I’ve had this tip for a long time and never used it, so I thought I’d write an article about it now – and there is one thing that will help you with your inseam testing: the top pant leg.

-The bottom of the pants are pretty much sewn into the seam of the pants (the crotch seam) and you want to make sure that you pull the top of this leg back over itself (it should hang down below your crotch).
+The bottom of the pants is pretty much sewn into the seam of the pants (the crotch seam) and you want to make sure that you pull the top of this leg back over itself (it should hang down below your crotch).
 The reason is that if you get too much fabric between the crotch seam and your body, then this area will become hard to stand in without bending over.